Where are you, Flair?

 Would you truly do such a thing to your own father, Little One?

 The words rasped in her mind: words belonging to a creature she’d never seen but whose voice rarely left her.

 Hello, Father.
 She turned herself into a walking sneer, annoyingly pelted by raindrops.
-So far I as I know, neither you nor I have become a tender, loving soul since the last time we spoke, so yes, I would splatter you like weir shit.
+As far I as I know, neither you nor I have become a tender, loving soul since the last time we spoke, so yes, I would splatter you like weir shit.

 How does your healer fare, Little One?
 Do you believe she will be safe behind walls forever?

 Ara’s boots sloshed through another puddle with more spray than necessary.
 How fares my mother’s soul?
 Have you been teaching it to cook tarts?
 Oh, wait, she can’t because she doesn’t have a body.
 I wonder why.

 Meaning mankind had better be prepared…